Special education needs

 Children who have a serious illness or who suffer other disruptions to their lives and schooling may also be in need of special help.
 Support is provided to these students where appropriate through regional offices of DEECD.

 For students with disabilities and additional learning needs in government schools, the first step is to contact the local school.
-The school will then establish an Initial Program Support Group to complete an application for the Program for Students with Disabilities.
-DEECD then determines the eligibility of the student and the educational adjustments that are needed.
-A similar process is applied in Catholic and other schools.
+The school will establish a Student Support Group to complete an application for the Program for Students with Disabilities, after which DEECD determines the eligibility of the student and the educational adjustments that are needed.
+A similar process is applied in Catholic and independent schools.

 There are many associations and services that offer support and advice to students with special educational needs.
 For example, the Office for Disability's DiVine website is run by the Department of Human Services.
 Another useful point of contact is the Association for Children with a Disability.